FAIRNS/sentence-processing-MEG-LSTM/Code_clean/README.md

 - Organize the stimuli in the required format.
 - Extract gate and variable activations from the LSTM network and save them in a pkl file.

-Note that this part describes the required steps for the *Nounpp* number-agreement task (NA-task) only, but the step should be easily repeated for all other NA-tasks provided in the dataset folder.
+Note that this part describes the required steps for the *Nounpp* number-agreement task (NA-task) only, but the step could be easily repeated for all other NA-tasks provided in the dataset folder.

 Part 2 describes the scripts required for regenerating figures 1-4 in the paper.
 Specifically,
 - [plot_units_activations.py](plot_units_activations.py)